andrewgdotcom/frith/README.md

 Usage
 -----

 Once you have your smartcard populated with your subkeys, you can use it on your everyday computer.
 You will need to download the matching public key first, as the smartcard only contains your private keys.

-With GnuPG, this is done by incanting the following the first time the smartcard is inserted:
+On your everyday computer, insert the smartcard and run the following in a terminal:

 ```
 gpg --card-edit fetch